TUFIQoE/WatchingWithFriends-TUFIQoE-2023/README.md

     5. Install requirements `pip install -r requirements.txt`
     6. On macOS run `source start-mac.sh` || on Windows `.\start-windows.bat`
 8. Happy hacking.

+# Acknowledgments

+The software development leading to this repository has received funding from the Norwegian Financial Mechanism 2014-2021 under project 2019/34/H/ST6/00599.